Temporalitas/ipv6-proxy-server/README.md

 - `--allowed-hosts` - list of allowed hosts, to which user can connect via proxy (comma-separated, without spaces, for example - `"google.com,*.google.com,fb.com"`).
 All other hosts will be denied, if this parameter is provided
 - `--denied-hosts` - list of denied hosts (comma-separated, without spaces, for example - `"google.com,*.google.com,fb.com"`).
 All others hosts will be allowed, if this parameter is provided
 - `-l` or `--localhost` - bool parameter without value, if used, all backconnect proxy will be available only on localhost (`127.0.0.1:30000` instead of `180.113.14.28:30000`)
-- `-d` or `--disable-inet6-ifaces-check` - disable /etc/network/interfaces configuration check & exit when error.
-  Use only if configuration handled by cloud-init or something like this (for example, on Vultr servers), rarely used parameter, check your VPS documentation
 - `-b` or `--backconnect-ip` - server IPv4 backconnect address for proxies, use ONLY if script cannot parse IP correctly and your server has non-standard IP configuration
 - `-f` or `--backconnect-proxies-file` - path to file, in which backconnect proxies list will be written when proxies start working (default `~/proxyserver/backconnect_proxies.list`).
 You can just copy all proxies from this file and use them in your soft as list of IPv6 proxies.
 - `-m` or `--ipv6-mask` - first blocks on server subnet, unchanged part, use ONLY if script cannot parse ipv6 mask automatically.
 For example, if the external ipv6 address on server is `2a03:6f01:5::1da6` and you want to use entire /64 subnet, script cannot parse ipv6 gateway because of address zero-field replacement with `::`.
 Real mask for /64 subnet is first four blocks - `2a03:6f01:5:0`